itsmeashutosh43/itsmeashutosh43.github.io/_posts/2018-6-5-Journey-From-Zero-To-MIT-GSL-Acceptance.md

-# Journey From Zero To MIT GSL Acceptance

 I envied people who were good programmers.
 I always dreamt of becoming good at programming.
 I dreamt of being busy doing something productive.